PROCRIT® Patient Support

 - Serious allergic reactions.
 Serious allergic reactions can cause a rash over your whole body, shortness of breath, wheezing, dizziness and fainting because of a drop in blood pressure, swelling around your mouth or eyes, fast pulse, or sweating.
 If you have a serious allergic reaction, stop using PROCRIT® and call your healthcare provider or get medical help right away.

-- Dangers of using PROCRIT® from multi-dose vials in newborns, infants, and pregnant or breastfeeding women.
-Do not use PROCRIT® from multi-dose vials in newborns, infants, pregnant or breastfeeding women because the PROCRIT® in these vials contains benzyl alcohol.
+- Dangers of using PROCRIT® from multiple-dose vials in newborns, infants, and pregnant or breastfeeding women.
+Do not use PROCRIT® from multiple-dose vials in newborns, infants, pregnant or breastfeeding women because the PROCRIT® in these vials contains benzyl alcohol.
 Benzyl alcohol has been shown to cause brain damage, other serious side effects, and death in newborn and premature babies.
 PROCRIT® that comes in single-dose vials does not contain benzyl alcohol.
 See "Who should not take PROCRIT®?".

 Common side effects of PROCRIT® include: